 In two years since the school was established, our matriculation rate is 100% and our seniors had received scholarships.
 The colleges had accepted our students included New York University, College of Wooster, Brock University, Texas A&M University, University of Texas at Dallas, Allegheny College, George Mason University, Ithaca College, SUNY University at Albany, and Fei Tian College-Middletown.

 How safe is Northern’s campus?

 The Northern campus is relatively remote and removed from busy sections of Middletown.
-Our staff who act as safety officers are on duty 24 hours a day, seven days a week.
-Visitors are prohibited from entering school buildings without official authorization and every dormitory is locked at night from the inside.
+Visitors are prohibited from entering school buildings without official authorization.
 Students are equipped with students IDs and passcodes to ensure their safety.

 How do students do laundry?

 Northern students have access to washing machines and dryers located in each dormitory or host family home.